Scheduled to teach:

 Today Fran is an Affiliated Scholar at the Women’s Studies Research Center at Brandeis University and teaches workshops nationally and abroad.
 She is also a recipient of grants from the Sassower, Tyre, Tavris, and Puffin Foundations.
 She has been a Resident Artist at Holsnoy Kloster, Norway, The Millary Colony for the Arts, The Studios of Key West, and the Vermont Studio Center.

 She is represented by Pucker Gallery (Boston), Afterimage Gallery (Dallas), Susan Spiritus Gallery (Newport Beach, CA), Sohn Fine Art Gallery, and Galeria Photo/Graphica (San Miguel de Allende, Mexico).

 Fran Forman Portfolio

-LACP Founder and Executive Director Julia Dean asks Fran Forman?ten questions about her background, career in and beliefs about photography ?
+LACP Founder and Executive Director LACP asks Fran Forman?ten questions about her background, career in and beliefs about photography ?